Shawn-Ebanks/Reading-Notes/git-intro.md

 ‘Modified’ - File has been changed but not committed to the database ‘Staged’ - Flagged a file’s changed version to be committed in the next snapshot

-\*FunFact\* : We can thank Linus Torvalds, the chief architect of the Linux kernel for ‘Git’.
+\*FunFact\* : We can thank Linus Torvalds, the chief architect of the Linux kernel for ‘Git’ and 'GitHub'.

 # Testing Git on my MBP :

 shawnebanks@shawns-MBP ~ % git config --global user.name master
 Shawn Ebanks
 shawnebanks@shawns-MBP ~ % git config --global user.email master
 shawnebanks@rocketmail.com

 ## To check settings, use the git config --list command.

 ### My Result :

 shawnebanks@shawns-MBP ~ % git config --list master
 credential.helper=osxkeychain
 filter.lfs.required=true
 filter.lfs.clean=git-lfs clean -- %f